IsmailAbys/HierarchicaAmortized-GAN/README.md

 In our context, we will use the unconditional HA-GAN

-Track your training with Tensorboard:
+Track your training with Tensorboard by executing:

 <p align="center">
   <img width="75%" height="%75" src="https://github.com/IsmailAbys/HierarchicaAmortized-GAN/blob/main/figure/tensorboard.png">
 </p>